FACG4/research/week6/Scriptinjections.md

 Give the user authuntecation to create alter and drop tables .

 ### SQL Injection Based on 1=1 is Always True
-Look at the example above again.
  The original purpose of the code was to create an SQL statement to select a user, with a given user id.

 If there is nothing to prevent a user from entering "wrong" input, the user can enter some "smart" input like this: